Decoding Generalization from Memorization in Deep Neural Networks: Introduction

 \section{Introduction}

-Prior to the advent of Deep Learning, the conventional wisdom for long\footnote{von Neumann famously said, ``With four parameters I can fit an elephant, and with five I can make him wiggle his trunk." \citep{dyson2004meeting}}, was that in building a predictive model, the model should have as few parameters as possible and this number should certainly be less than the number of training samples that one was fitting.
+Prior to the advent of deep learning, the conventional wisdom for long\footnote{von Neumann famously said, ``With four parameters I can fit an elephant, and with five I can make him wiggle his trunk.'' \citep{dyson2004meeting}}, was that in building a predictive model, the model should have as few parameters as possible and this number should certainly be less than the number of training samples that one was fitting.
 The dogma was that, otherwise, the model would exactly fit the training points, but invariably generalize poorly to unseen data, i.e. overfit.
 This intuition was also largely borne out by the models of the day.
-Modern Deep Learning, however, has gone on to show the opposite, namely that overparameterized models not only don't necessarily overfit, but that they can generalize remarkably well to unseen data.
+Modern deep learning, however, has gone on to show the opposite, namely that overparameterized models not only don't necessarily overfit, but that they can generalize remarkably well to unseen data.
 However, over a decade later, we still do not satisfactorily understand why this is so.
-Interestingly, it has been shown \citep{zhang2017understanding,zhang2021understanding} that when one shuffles class labels of data points from standard training datasets to varying degrees, deep networks can still have high/perfect training accuracy on such corrupted training data; however, this appears to typically be accompanied by poor performance on unseen test data (that have true labels).
-This phenomenon has been called {\em memorization}, since it is thought that the model rote-learned the training data without acquiring the ability to generalize to unseen examples.
-It has been known \citep{arpit2017closer} that early on in training, such models start off by having better generalization ability; however generalization worsens as training accuracy increases across epochs of training.
-In such trained models, there have been efforts to spatially localize the origin of memorization.
-While certain studies \citep{cohen2018dnn,stephensongeometry} have suggested that memorization occurs in the latter layers of the network, more recent work \citep{maini2023can} suggests that memorization occurs in all layers of the network, and is largely attributable to a few units.
-Indeed, there have been suggestions that for networks trained on real-world data (that isn't deliberately corrupted), memorization could play a critical role in their extraordinary performance \citep{feldman2020does}.
-While there is early work studying memorization in this setting \citep{feldman2020neural}, there are methodological issues that have slowed progress.
-Progress on understanding memorization in corrupted models could enable a better understanding of memorization and generalization in deep networks trained on real-world data.
+Interestingly, it has been shown \citep{zhang2017understandingdeeplearningrequires,zhang2021understanding} that when one randomly shuffles class labels of data points from standard training datasets to varying degrees, deep networks can still have high/perfect training accuracy when trained on such corrupted training data; however, this appears to typically be accompanied by poor performance on unseen test data (that have true labels).
+This phenomenon has been called {\em memorization}\footnote{We direct the reader to Section \ref{preliminaries} for a formal description of our setting.}, since it is thought that the model rote-learned the training data without acquiring the ability to generalize to true labels.
+It has been suggested that progress on understanding memorization could enable a better understanding of generalization to true labels in deep networks trained on real-world data \citep{zhang2017understandingdeeplearningrequires,zhang2021understanding} and indeed that a detailed understanding of mechanisms of generalization to true labels should also be able to explain the phenomenon of memorization.